quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Migration {#migration}

 QUIC connections are identified by 64-bit Connection IDs.
-QUIC's connection IDs allow connections to survive changes to the client's IP address and/or port - collectively referred to as the client's address - such as those caused by a client migrating to a new network or a NAT rebinding changing the publicly observable client address.
+QUIC's connection IDs allow connections to survive changes to the client's address (client's IP address and/or port), such as those caused by a client migrating to a new network or a NAT rebinding changing the client's public address.

-A client migrating to a new network MUST use a new connection ID for packets sent from the new address if an additional connection ID has been provided by the server, see {{migration-linkability}}.
-Using a new connection ID on migration makes it harder for passive observers to track connections migrating across networks.
+A client migrating to a new network SHOULD use a new connection ID for packets sent from the new address if at all possible, as discussed in
+{{migration-linkability}}.
 A client may be unaware of connection migration due to NAT rebinding and may consequently not change its connection ID on NAT rebindings.

-A server that receives a packet for a known connection ID from a new client address SHOULD validate this new address, see {{migration-validate}},
+A server that receives a packet for a known connection ID from a new client address SHOULD validate this new address, as discussed in
+{{migration-validate}},

 ### Path Validation and PMTU Verification

 PATH_CHALLENGE ({{frame-path-challenge}}) and PATH_RESPONSE
-({{frame-path-response}}) frames MAY be used for confirming that an endpoint owns an address, or to verify the PMTU to/from an address.
+({{frame-path-response}}) frames MAY be used for validating that an endpoint owns an address, or to verify the PMTU to/from an address.

-An endpoint validates a peer's address by sending a PATH_CHALLENGE frame containing a payload that is hard to guess.
-This frame MUST be sent in a packet to the new address.
-Once a PATH_RESPONSE frame containing the same payload is received from the peer, the address is considered to be valid.
-A PATH_CHALLENGE frame MUST contain at least 12 randomly generated octets {{?RFC4086}}, making the payload sufficiently hard to guess.
+A server validates a client's address by sending a PATH_CHALLENGE frame containing a payload that is hard to guess to that address.
+The server considers the address to be valid when a PATH_RESPONSE frame containing the same payload is received from the client.

-An endpoint SHOULD generate a new random payload for every PATH_CHALLENGE frame it sends, irrespective of the address it is sending from/to.
+Similarly, a client verifies the PMTU of a network path from a new client address to the server by sending a PMTU-sized packet carrying a PATH_CHALLENGE frame.
+The client considers the PMTU verified when a PATH_RESPONSE frame containing the same payload sent by the server to the new client address is received.

 ### Client Behavior {{migration-client}}